yogithakamireddy/End_to_End-BigData-Engineering-Project/README.md

 loading data to the MySQL Database USING python pandas code(data in SQL table)

-Now load data into Azure data lake
+Now load data into Azure data lake from github(http) and SQL table (http)

+**Data Ingestion:**
+used Azure Data Factory(ADF) with HTTP and a SQL server Parametriozation
+For each activity
+Lookup